 - Inflation (CPI):

 - FDI Inflow:

-North Korea’s economic freedom score is 4.2, making its economy the 180th freest in the 2020 Index.
-Its overall score has decreased by 1.7 points due to drops in the scores0 for property rights and government integrity.
-North Korea is ranked 42nd among 42 countries in the Asia–Pacific region, and its overall score is the lowest in the world.
+North Korea’s economic freedom score is 3.0, making its economy the 177th freest in the 2022 Index.
+North Korea is ranked 39th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

-Founding President Kim Il-sung’s family has ruled the Democratic People’s Republic of Korea with an iron fist since 1948.
-After years of self-imposed isolation, Kim Il-sung’s grandson, Kim Jong-un, burst onto the international diplomatic stage in 2018, initiating summits with South Korea, China, and the United States.
-Kim’s offer to discuss denuclearization raised hopes for a long-sought diplomatic solution, but they were subsequently dashed when Pyongyang made it clear that it refuses to disarm unilaterally as required under U.N. resolutions.
-Despite repeated attempts at engagement, no progress toward denuclearization has been made.
+Founding President Kim Il-sung’s family has ruled the Democratic People’s Republic of Korea (DPRK) with an iron fist since 1948.
+After years of self-imposed national isolation, Kim Il-sung’s grandson, Kim Jong-un, burst onto the international diplomatic stage in 2018, initiating summits with South Korea, China, and the United States.
+Kim’s offer to discuss denuclearization raised hopes for a long-sought diplomatic solution, but those hopes were dashed when Pyongyang made it clear that it refuses to disarm unilaterally as required under U.N. resolutions.
+Despite repeated attempts at engagement, there has been no progress toward denuclearization.
 After decades of economic mismanagement and resource misallocation, the DPRK has faced chronic food shortages since the mid-1990s.

 Almost all property belongs to the state.
 Government control extends even to chattel property.
 There is no functioning judiciary, and the rule of law is weak.
 Corruption and bribery are rampant throughout the government, and state institutions are opaque.
 The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run all companies earning foreign exchange.